Tuckerman Babcock

-Tuckerman Babcock (October 24, 1960) is a political strategist who served as chairman of the Alaska Republican Party from 2016 to 2018.
+Tuckerman Babcock (born October 24, 1960) is a political strategist who served as chairman of the Alaska Republican Party from 2016 to 2018.

 Early life and education

 Babcock has been living in Alaska since 1966.
 In 1983 he received a Bachelor of Arts degree in Government from Wesleyan University.
 In 1986, he attended the College of William and Mary.

 Career

 As executive director of the Governor's Reapportionment Board, Babcock oversaw the redistricting of the Alaska legislature during the 1991-1992 cycle.
 He then worked as special assistant of constituent relations and director of Boards and Commissions for Governor Wally Hickel.
 Babcock was a Commissioner at the Alaska Oil and Gas Conservation Commission between 1993 and 1996.

 Together with Co-Chairman Frank Murkowski, Babcock managed the Dole presidential campaign in 1996.
 He was also part of the State Leadership Team for the presidential campaign of Steve Forbes in 1996 and 2000.
 In 1997, he worked in the staff of his later mother-in-law, State Senator Lyda Green and advised Sarah Palin in all of her campaigns between 1996 and 2008.
 However, the relationship between them stalled after Palin became a national public figure.

-Twenty minutes after Governor Dunleavy took office, Babcock fired enured elections attorney Libby Bakalar.
+Twenty minutes after Governor Dunleavy took office, Babcock fired state elections attorney Libby Bakalar.
+She sued for wrongful discharge and was awarded $350,000.
 The Alaska American Civil Liberties Union sued for unlawful firing of employees.
 Babcock left his position without prior notice in 2019.